Sydney, Pocket City Farms

 Eating: for lunches (or for dinner after the course) at Camperdown commons, there’s Acre Eatery that does a la carte dining.
-There’s also the Acre Container, a funky little kiosk using veg from the farm that’s cheap and cheerful.
+There’s also the Acre Container, a funky little kiosk that’s cheap and cheerful.

 There’s also the Lady Hampshire pub on the next block and two lovely local cafes across the park Gather on the Green and Store Espresso.

 Camperdown commons is easily accessible by public transport.
 There is some street parking around, but it’s also, you know, SYDNEY.
 So finding a park can be interesting.
 We recommend you take public transport to this venue if you possibly can.

 Buses – For Paramatta Road, westbound buses (coming out of the city) stop at Mallet Street, 2 minutes walk from Camperdown Commons.
 Eastbound buses (going into the city) also stop at Mallet Street – just cross the road and you’ll be there in 2 minutes.